 The Arnold Press is the most common name of the exercise, but there is another name for this exercise: The Scott Press.
 It is also called the Scott Press because Larry Scott, the first Mr. Olympia, developed the exact same exercise to turn his small, little shoulders into show-stopping behemoths.
 The Arnold Press/Scott Press will put some meat on even the smallest of shoulders, if performed correctly.

 The most common way to perform the Arnold Press is to start with two dumbbells in your hands and hold them in front of your chest with palms facing in, pressing the dumbbells over head while simultaneaously rotating the hands so that at the top of the movement your palms face away from your body and using a full range of motion.
 This method completely ignores the intricacies of the movement and doesn’t give the same results as performing it correctly does.

-The correct way to perform the movement as described by both Larry Scott in the video below and by Arnold Schwarzenegger in his book The Encyclopedia of Modern Bodybuilding is a rather awkward movement looking much like a Chicken flapping it’s wings while pouring tea from a tea-pot.
+The correct way to perform the movement as described by both Larry Scott in the video below and by Arnold Schwarzenegger in his book The Encyclopedia of Modern Bodybuilding.
+It is a rather awkward movement looking much like a Chicken flapping its wings while pouring tea from a tea-pot.
 Below is the correct way to perform the Arnold Press/Scott Press as described the Larry Scott himself: